Polymer/old-docs-site/articles/webview.md

 ### Tweaking the WebView settings

-Out of the box, {{site.project_title}} will not run in a WebView.
-There are a few settings that need to be enabled on the WebView for things to work:
+Out of the box, {{site.project_title}} will not run under the default WebView security settings.
+The following settings need to be enabled:

 - Enable JavaScript!
 - Enable access to `file://` so HTML Imports can be loaded off `file://` URLs.
 - Ensure local links/redirects act on the WebView (and do not open in the browser).

-In **MainActivity.java**, enable the following on your `WebSettings` object:
+In **MainActivity.java**, enable the following on your [`WebSettings`](http://developer.android.com/reference/android/webkit/WebSettings.html) object:

 <pre>
 public class MyActivity extends Activity {